 - When workflows need to be streamlined quickly.
 Autocratic leadership works well when things just need to get done, and this style enables subordinates to get things done without worrying about the bigger picture.
 This explains why autocratic leadership is very common in the military.

 2. Democratic Leadership

-Democratic leadership (often called participative leadership) is focused around the leader’s team, and is characterized by decision making being shared across the team.
+Democratic leadership (often called participative leadership) is focused on the leader’s team and is characterized by decision making being shared across the team.
 In stark contrast to the autocratic leadership style, ideas are shared freely and open discussion is encouraged.